linna/filter/README.md

 ### Filter One

-Apply one or more rules to one value:
+Apply one or more rules to one values:
 ```php
 use Linna\Filter\Filter;